jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 }
 ```

 We've set `production` as our stage name.
 In theory, you could have multiple stages (possibly pointing to different Lambda functions) for `staging`, `development`, etc. Alternatively, you could use stages to deploy multiple versions of your API simultaneously (again, each pointing to a different Lambda function).
-We've configured a redeployment trigger to make sure our API is redeployed when there is a change to any part of the setup.
-This is required even though Terraform is managing the changes because any updates will not be pushed to our production stage until they are _deployed_.
+We've left a note about adding a redeployment trigger later (which we'll do below).

 By default, Amazon generates a unique domain for our API.
 Even though it isn't directly visible to users (unless they are using the developer console), it's ugly.
 Luckily, we can specify a custom domain name that points to a particular deployment stage.
 Add the following to `api.tf`: